isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 digital copy, or scanning the embedded QR barcode on printed copy, for instant verification of documents' source and authenticity.</p>
 <p></p>
-<p>Support trading activities through endorsement chain, transfer holdership
+<p>Support trading activities by enabling an endorsement chain, real-time
-and title ownership of Bill of Lading real-time,</p>
+transfer of ownership and title of the Bill of Lading, ensuring traceability, authenticity, thereby reducing the risk of fraud.</p>
 </li>
 </ol>
 <h3>Benefits</h3>